varnishcache/varnish-cache/doc/sphinx/reference/vcl-var.rst

     }

-The ``obj.status`` variable will inherit the VWXYZ form, but in a ban expresion only the XYZ part will be available.
+The ``obj.status`` variable will inherit the VWXYZ form, but in a ban expression only the XYZ part will be available.
 The VWXYZ form is strictly limited to VCL execution.

 Assigning an HTTP standardized code to ``resp.status`` or ``beresp.status``